mertbag96/laravel-event-management/README.md

 ## Laravel Event Management

-This is a REST API project built with Laravel.
+This is a RESTful API project with Laravel.